 - Sorting a table calculation that makes use of an offset, as described below.

-For example, the table below displays the top ten box office movies in 2015, according to their average weekend revenue.
-Notice that the 10 row limit has been reached, which you’re warned about by the yellow bar displayed at the top of the table:
+For example, the table below displays the 10 top-selling categories in an e-commerce store, sorted by total sales.
+Notice that the 10-row limit has been reached, which you’re warned about by the yellow bar displayed at the top of the table:

-However, if we want to show the top 10 movies by total revenue instead, you can see the results change (for example, Cinderella is new to the list):
+However, if you want to show the top 10 categories by number of orders instead, you can see the results change:

 As indicated above, table calculations are only based on the rows that are displayed.
 In contrast, sorting by a dimension measure goes back to your database to make sure it finds the correct rows.
 As a result, you should start sorting with dimensions and measures.
 Then, when the correct data has been returned from your database, you can sort those results based on a table calculation.